Why is the change to electronic deposits being made?

 Many universities have already made the transition to electronic submission of dissertations.
-This system will allow us to streamline an antiquated process, which previously required tons—literally—of paper to be shipped to the bindery and to ProQuest (for inclusion in their database of dissertations and theses; click here for access using a valid Columbia UNI).
+This system will allow us to streamline an antiquated process, which previously required large amounts of paper to be shipped to the bindery and to ProQuest (for inclusion in their database of dissertations and theses; click here for access via your Columbia UNI).
 The old system was inefficient, ecologically unsustainable, expensive, and time-consuming.
 Dissertations will now be submitted in PDF format, and we will be able to accept critical accompanying materials (such as audio and video files, data sets, and other types of files) and make them available along with your dissertation.
 In addition, the online submission process will allow students who have left New York to more easily deposit their dissertations from anywhere in the world.

 Will paper copies of dissertations be available through the Columbia University Libraries?

 No. Dissertations will be made available online, through the University's research repository, Academic Commons, which will be considered the repository of record for Columbia University’s Ph.D., D.M.A., D.E.S., and J.S.D. dissertations.
 All deposited dissertations will have a catalog entry in CLIO (Columbia’s library database).
 J.S.D. dissertations will also be cataloged in Pegasus (the Law Library’s database).
 Ph.D. dissertations from Teachers College programs will be housed in the Academic Commons as well as in the Teachers College library's academic repository, Pocket Knowledge.

 Is a digital copy safe?
 Can a technological problem cause the dissertations to disappear?